Making Progress Based on False Discoveries: Background

 We begin by revisiting the standard statistical queries setting of adaptive data analysis introduced by \citet{dwork2015preserving}.
 In this model, we consider a subset $\Q$ of statistical queries over a domain $\X$.
 A statistical query is defined to be any function $q:\X\to [-1,1]$.
 We consider a sequential interaction between an \emph{analyst} $A$ and a statistical queries \emph{oracle} $\O$ (or simply oracle) that continues for $T$ iterations and is depicted as follows:

 At the beginning of the interaction the analyst $A$ chooses a distribution $D$ over $\X$.
 The Oracle $\O$ is provided with a finite collection of samples $S=\{x_1,\ldots, x_m\}$ drawn i.i.d from the distribution $D$.
 Then the interaction continues for $T$ sequential rounds: At round $t\ge 1$, $A$ provides a statistical query $q_t\in \Q$, and the oracle $\O$ returns an answer $a_t\in[-1,1]$.
 The answer $a_t$ may depend on the dataset $S$ as well as on previous answers and queries $\{q_1,\ldots, q_t\}$.
 The query $q_t$ may depend on previous answers $\{a_1\ldots, a_{t-1}\}$, as well as on the distribution $D$ (which is thought of as known to the analyst).
+We denote by $q_t(D)$ and $q_t(S)$ the following quantities:

 The goal of the oracle is to preserve accuracy, as next defined.
 And, here, we mostly care about the minimal size $m$ that is required by $\O$ in order to succeed.

 \begin{definition} An oracle $\O$ is $(\epsilon,\gamma,\delta)$-accurate for $T$ adaptively chosen queries given $m$ samples in $\X$ if for every analyst $A$ and distribution $D$, with probability at least $(1-\delta)$ for $(1-\gamma)T$ fraction of the queries output by $A$: